 We caught an overnight sleeper train (a truly wonderful experience for me, with surprisingly comforting rocking motions) to the city of Aswan.
 There we visited the island temple of Philae, dedicated to the goddess Isis.
 Ancient Egypt flooded every year- this was a huge part of their lives, and often destroyed homes and livelihoods.
 It was a recent-ish decision to build a dam to stop the flooding, but this would cause the water to rise in parts of the river and lower in others.
 The original Philae was on one of the islands now submerged by the lake.
 The World Heritage team from UNESCO moved the temple, brick by brick, to its new location on a higher island.
 It was the quietest, most beautiful ancient temple I’ve ever seen.

 Eugene and I got pretty intensely sick around this time.
 I woke up around 12:30am with stabbing pains in my stomach, but we were due to leave at 4am to visit the temple of Abu Simbel, so we didn’t wake our tourguide.
 He scolded us for this, because when Eugene managed to stumble to a nearby pharmacy, the medication we took was not as helpful as the medication Hany recommended.
 It was a tender couple of days where we barely left the room, Eugene sleeping and I playing Zelda on the 3DS.
-Finding food was a particular challenge: nothing was open until 1pm, and the shops that were were the essentially delicatessens.
-In desperation for food, nervously wandering down largely deserted alleys, I ended up paying a street-side vendor for some falafels.
+Finding food was particularly challenging: nothing was open until 1pm, and the shops that did open were essentially delicatessens.
+Nervously wandering down largely deserted alleys, desperately hungry, I ended up overpaying a street-side vendor for some falafel.
 At that point I stopped using tap water to brush my teeth after Shihan’s recommendation, and I stayed mostly well for the rest of the trip.

 We sailed down the Nile to the small village of Nubia, where we stayed in a cheap (but expansive) mudbrick house.
 I really enjoyed training in the sand courtyard for the first time in days.
 I also attracted a curious little girl who kept inching closer and closer until she was standing only a few feet away from me as I performed kata and xing (forms).
 I was worried I’d pivot for a strike and she’d be standing right behind me.
 She turned out to be the niece of our host, who was an English teacher at a local school, and it was a great pleasure talking to her about her life and helping her with the cooking (using our fingers as cutting boards- it was safer than it sounds).